MSU Argentina

-MSU Argentina is an Argentine business conglomerate with operations in the agricultural, agro-industrial, and energy sectors.
-It is composed of three independent companies: MSU Agro, dedicated to agricultural production; MSU Energy, an electricity producer; and MSU Green Energy, focused on renewable energy.
+MSU Group, also known as MSU Argentina, is an Argentine business conglomerate with operations in agriculture, agribusiness and electric power generation.
+It comprises three independent companies: MSU Agro (large-scale crop production), MSU Energy (thermal power generation) and MSU Green Energy (renewables).

-History and Development
+History and development

-The Uribelarrea family comes from a long tradition in agricultural activity in Argentina, dating back to 1860.
+The Uribelarrea family has a long tradition in Argentine agriculture dating back to 1860.

-In 1978, Manuel Santos de Uribelarrea Duhau took over the management of his family's fields in Villa Cañás, in the province of Santa Fe, focusing on grain production, aiming to improve yields and soil conservation.
-He introduced the adoption of conservation tillage, crop rotation, integrated soil management, nutrient replenishment, direct seeding, and genetically modified crops, which allowed for a significant boost in productivity while considerably reducing the use of agrochemicals.
+In 1978, Manuel Santos de Uribelarrea Duhau took over management of the family farms near Villa Cañás, Santa Fe Province, Argentina, focusing on grain production and adopting conservation tillage, crop rotation, soil management and nutrient replacement, no-till farming and genetically modified crops to boost yields while reducing the use of agrochemicals.

-In 1998, Manuel Santos Uribelarrea Balcarce (son of Manuel Santos de Uribelarrea Duhau) founded a new company focused on large-scale agricultural production on both owned and leased lands.
-As a joint initiative between father and son, they named the company after their initials: MSU.
+In 1998, his son Manuel Santos Uribelarrea founded a new company focused on large-scale farming on owned and leased land; because it was a joint father-and-son venture, it took their shared initials, MSU.
+From the outset the firm adopted technology such as no-till, precision agriculture and transgenic seed use.

-Since its inception, the company continued with the adoption of technology applied to production, such as direct seeding, precision agriculture, and the use of genetically modified seeds.